jchips/drive-clone/README.md

 A Google Drive clone web app inspired by [Web Dev Simplified](https://www.youtube.com/c/webdevsimplified).

-Web Dev Simplified made this same project in 2021 but Firebase documentation has changed since then so I wrote the project so that it works using the up-to-date documentation.
+Web Dev Simplified made this same project in 2021 but Firebase documentation has changed since then so I wrote the project so that it works using up-to-date documentation.

 ## Author: Jelani R

 ## Architecture

-This web app is built in React and uses: Firebase Auth, Cloud Firestore, Firebase Storage, Bootstrap/React Bootstrap.
+This web app is built in React and uses: Firebase Auth, Cloud Firestore, Firebase Storage, Bootstrap.

-Languages used: JavaScript/JSX and SCSS.
+Languages used: JavaScript and SCSS.

 ## Resources